 Lawmakers consider 2 plans to change Ohio graduation rules

-COLUMBUS (AP) — Ohio lawmakers are considering competing proposals to change high-school graduation requirements again, after already easing rules for students earning diplomas this year and next year.
+Ohio lawmakers are considering competing proposals to change high school graduation requirements again, after already easing rules for students earning diplomas this year and next year.

 A plan backed by the State Board of Education would let students qualify for graduation by demonstrating competency in certain subjects through testing or alternatives such as a culminating project.